Six Sigma vs 23 NYCRR 500

 Implementation Overview

-- Phased rollout (up to 24 months); starts with gap analysis, asset inventory, policy updates.
+- Transitional period (180 days for new entities); starts with gap analysis, asset inventory, policy updates.

 - Applies to banks, insurers, mortgage firms in NY; involves governance, technical controls, training.